 Dilys Williams, Professor of Fashion Design for Sustainability and Director of Centre for Sustainable Fashion commented:

 “What we stand up in, should reflect what we stand up for.
 It’s time to question whether we are being well represented, as well as whether we are well presented.
-We can create a new era of beauty and style borne out of an understanding and intimate connection with our most precious asset; the earth, the greatest designer the world has ever known.
-By working with the world’s leading fashion Editors-in-Chief at Vogue, we have been able to develop a vital glossary of terms, a trusted reference point, regarding fashion as a means to exemplify our interdependence with nature and each other”.
+We can create a new era of beauty and style born out of an understanding and intimate connection with our most precious asset; the earth, the greatest designer the world has ever known.
+By working with the world’s leading fashion, Editors-in-Chief at Vogue, we have been able to develop a vital glossary of terms, a trusted reference point, regarding fashion as a means to exemplify our interdependence with nature and each other”.

 These days, it is popular for bigger brands to outsource manufacturing to countries where labour is cheap and legal – resulting in far too many human rights disasters.
 Choosing countries with fair labour will ensure better wages and working conditions.
 Manufacturing locally also means creating jobs in your local economy.